elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/_fragments/person_object.rst

 RepliedTo
     A **boolean** property that indicates that this user is the parent of a piece of content that this activity is replying to.
 For example, a reply in a threaded comment discussion.

+Creator
+    A **boolean** property that indicates that this user is the person who created the activity.
+This is omitted on AddActivities calls because the host can infer this by the access token of the user sending the request.